chboudry/AML-secure-terraform/README.md

 #### Observations
 - No inbound rules makes this environment support No public IP __only__ (= a public IP compute won't work.)
 - Make sure you are using an image builder cluster as ACR can't build image when it is using a private endpoint.
-- Make sure your image builder cluster was created with a no public IP only otherwise it will fail/timeout when it will resize for the first time
+I've put one for you in this template.
 - Destination VNET has a route more specific than 0.0.0.0/0 thus per routes priority redirection to the Firewall of routes with destination VNET won't apply.
-In the current example, I do not have NSG on the training subnet, if you add one you will need to add in your NSG any port source to destination VNET port 29876, 29877, 44224.

 ### Inferencing Environment